10 Habits of Highly Persuasive Salespeople

 2. They know their value propositions

 Amateur salespeople think they can “wing it” on every pitch, while highly persuasive salespeople know their value proposition inside and out.
 This means that almost any objection can be overcome, and they’ll never look like a deer in headlights or stumble over their words trying to improvise.
 Always know exactly what you’re selling and why someone would want it.

 3. They aren’t pushy

 Despite misconceptions, persuasiveness has nothing to do with being pushy.
 In fact, studies have shown that when you push someone too hard, they’re likely to just become more entrenched in their original position.
 Don’t push people to come to a decision, instead lead them to arrive at the decision themselves.

 The biggest mistake many salespeople make is letting their ego get in the way of closing deals.
 There’s a famous expression: “Win the argument and lose the sale.”
 Never get defensive or argumentative with a customer.
 Your job is to close deals, not convince someone that they’re wrong or make yourself feel better.

 Many sales training programs teach you to adapt to a customer’s body language, voice inflection, and line of conversation.
 This is because persuasion is just as much about adaptability as it is about presentation.
 Adapt your behavior to the customer and then once you’re in their world, help them make the decision you want them to make.

 6. They aren’t patronizing

 Persuasive salespeople never make the customer feel as if they’re being talked down to.
 There’s a big difference between being seen as an authority on a subject and making someone feel inferior.
 Always be mindful of the way you’re communication so that you’re on an even plane with your customers, and not putting yourself above them.
-You definitely don’t want to sound like a salesperson.

 7. They ask the right questions